acemonstertoys/makerfaire-2011-photobooth/README.md

 a circular outline, superimposed on your head.
 A few seconds later, something goes "bong!" and you step out.

-A few feet to your life, a 3D printer hums to life.
+A few feet to your left, a 3D printer hums to life.
 The friendly operator suggests that you check out the rest of the booth while your souvenir comes to life, but you hang out and watch.